malakaref7/Sign-Language-Recognition/README.md

 - **Contributing**: Information on how to contribute to the project.
 - **License**: Licensing information.

 Make sure to update the repository URL and any paths or filenames if they differ from those mentioned.
-This
+This README provides a comprehensive overview and guides users through the process of setting up and using the project.